Phnom Penh, Cambodia: The Ultimate Travel Guide 2026

 CC BY-SA 4.0 / Marcin Konsek

-Located near Phnom Penh’s iconic , Wat Langka is one of the city’s oldest and most significant Buddhist temples.
-Established in 1442 by King Ponhea Yat, the pagoda was initially created as a library for Buddhist scriptures and a meeting place for Cambodian and Sri Lankan monks.
-Over the centuries, Wat Langka has played a […]
+Located near Phnom Penh’s iconic Independence Monument, Wat Langka is one of the oldest and most important Buddhist temples in the city.
+Founded in 1442 by King Ponhea Yat, it was originally established as a library for Buddhist scriptures and a meeting place for Cambodian and Sri Lankan monks.
+Today, its bright colours, carefully maintained stupas and shady grounds provide…

 Royal Palace of Cambodia